-The practice were committed to seeing patients experiencing pain on the same day.
-Two dentists were available throughout the day and were allocated to just seeing emergency patients; this including seeing walk in patients that didn't have an appointment.
-The website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice was committed to seeing patients experiencing pain on the same day and kept appointments free for same day appointments.
+The information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.